Leaderboard

 2 points

-London is only showing around 18 of 19C, I believe if will be more easterly like Norwich or maybe Peterborough, that general area2 points
+42. London is only showing around 18 of 19C, I believe if will be more easterly like Norwich or maybe Peterborough, that general area

-I looked for those charts too but somehow missed them.
-It certainly explains why, unlike most places, the ground around here is pretty dry2 points
+44. I looked for those charts too but somehow missed them.
+It certainly explains why, unlike most places, the ground around here is pretty dry

-Because it didn't need one?
+45. Because it didn't need one?
 Scorcher quite rightly pointed out, far too many people on here employing their own guesswork as to whether temps should be marked up or down.
-Unless you're working for Hadley, you don't get all of the information.2 points
+Unless you're working for Hadley, you don't get all of the information.

-Decentish day here with odd bright spells.
+46. Decentish day here with odd bright spells.
 Got some seeds sent from pals online and been happy playing.
-Tried to prod the husband into planting tatties but no luck, need go to Nag Mode Defcon 2 tomorrow.2 points
+Tried to prod the husband into planting tatties but no luck, need go to Nag Mode Defcon 2 tomorrow.

 2 points